swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 - it means that the fields of the struct data are not stored in contiguous memory when placed in an array; and
 - the implementation of all this must be provided by the library author.

-A similar challenge occurs with enums.
-As discussed in [SE-0192][], introducing new cases to an enum can break source compatability.
+A similar challenge occurs with Swift enums.
+As discussed in [SE-0192][], introducing new cases to an enum can break source compatibility.
 There are also ABI consequences to this: adding new enum cases sometimes means increasing the storage needed for the enum, which can affect the size and layout of an enum in the same way adding fields to a struct can.

 The goal of this proposal is to reduce the burden on library developers by building into the compiler an automatic mechanism to reserve the flexibility to alter the internal representation of structs and enums, without manual workarounds.
 This mechanism can be implemented in such a way that optimizations such as stack allocation or contiguous inline storage of structs can still happen, while leaving the size of the type to be determined at runtime.